Menu Close

 When you have this boxed checked, the percentage in the Statistics tab will be based only on the results from the particular lesson selected.

-words and sentences from all previous lessons
+Words and sentences from previous lessons

 This is great for practicing the words (or sentences) that you know up to a certain point.